eliocamp/access-s2_ice-eval/analysis/paper/access-ice.md

 {==**Antarctic sea ice general description**.
 Seasonality, trends.==}

+…..

+Unlike Arctic sea ice, which has been steadily retreating at least since the start of satellite records in the early 80s, Antarctic sea ice had a slightly increasing trend that models systematically failed to reproduce and puzzled researchers .
+Then, in 2016 Antarctic sea ice extent dropped precipitously and has been at low and record low levels since, highlighting even more our lack of understanding of Antarctic sea ice variability and change. \[ref: that CESM run with forced winds\].

 {==**Importance**.
 Impacts on life.
 Potential impacts on weather.
 Impacts on climate.
 Impacts on ocean circulation.(Justify why it’s important to study and understand)==}

+Antarctic sea ice is in a remote location but the potential impacts of its variability and trends extend far into the lower latitudes, affecting ocean and atmospheric circulation, ocean carbon uptake and biological processes.
+It’s likely that a reduction in sea ice extent would reduce the temperature gradient between high and low latitudes (and vice versa), which in turn influences the strength and location of the jet, which is a crucial component of weather events.
+For the northern hemisphere, it has been hypothesised that the reduction in sea ice in the northern hemisphere has lead to a weaker, wavier jet, increasing the frequency of extreme events \[refs\].
+Less is known about the effects of Antarctic sea ice variability {==is this true?
+It feels that way from the (lack of) literature.
+Is there a reference to substantiate this claim?==} on weather timescales.
+On climate scales, it is thought that the signal of a reduction in Antarctic sea ice is like a “mini global warming” and experiments also predict a weakening and northerly shift of the jet (Ayres et al. 2022; England et al. 2020).

+{==Relevant papers to read:

+==}

 {==**Prediction systems.** Why is it important: operations {\>\>Discuss with Phil\<\<}; science needs (we need good models).
 What is available.
 Discussion on S1 {\>\>Can we discuss previous S1 results?
 Laura’s paper is not public.\<\<}==}

+Correctly modelling Antarctic sea ice is not only necessary for process understanding and climate projections to inform adaptation strategies, but accurate seasonal to subseasonal forecast are crucial for operations in and around the Antarctic continent Wagner et al. (2020).
+However, Antarctic sea ice forecasts have been challenging both due to model deficiencies and observational uncertainty (Zampieri, Goessling, and Jung 2019){==check if this is true, hehe.==}.
+Dynamical seasonal forecasts of Summer Antarctic sea ice have been shown to perform worse than relatively simple statistical methods (Massonnet et al. 2023), which also underscores the need for better understanding of sea ice dynamics.

+{==**S2** Introduce S2==}

 {==**Objective.** Evaluate S2.==}